Chicago attorneys reach $5.8 million settlement in lawsuit over claims of racism at Water Department

 "It was plain to anyone who looked that the racism cascaded from the very top of the organization like water travels down a hill.
 The racism lasted for decades and affected countless Black employees, which raises the question of why the City's uppermost leaders failed to act.
 The sad and most obvious answer is that they did not care.
 Shame on them," said attorney Victor Henderson.

-A spokeswoman for the city's Law Department declined to comment on the settlement agreement.
+A City's Law Department spokeswoman declined to comment on the settlement agreement.
 It's unclear when the proposed settlement will be presented to the City Council for a vote.

 According to the lawsuit, white managers "communicated and knowingly condoned a policy to all of the supervisors within the Water Department that African-Americans were to be, or could with impunity be, treated with disdain, deprived of promotions, given less overtime, and harassed."

-The workers who filed the lawsuit claimed experienced Black employees were expected to train white colleagues, who would then be promoted, while African American employees would be passed over for better jobs, "and the pattern would repeat."
+The workers who filed the lawsuit claimed experienced Black employees were expected to train white colleagues, who would then be promoted.
+In contrast, African American employees would be passed over for better jobs, "and the pattern would repeat."

 While some top supervisors were purportedly fired over their behavior, the lawsuit claims they were allowed to resign or retire with full benefits rather than face any actual punishment.